Wytchwulf/auld-guard/README.md

 - With the reverse proxy in place, insecure connections will be redirected to the https on port 443 where I have ssl certificates set up with LetsEncrypt.
 To get the certs I needed to request them:
 - ```bash
-docker run --rm -v "/home/analyst/certbot/conf:/etc/letsencrypt" -v "/home/analyst/certbot/www:/var/www/certbot" certbot/certbot certonly --webroot --webroot-path=/var/www/certbot -d stingily5411.duckdns.org --email seanpmurdoch@proton.me --agree-tos --no-eff-email
+  docker run --rm -v "/home/analyst/certbot/conf:/etc/letsencrypt" -v "/home/analyst/certbot/www:/var/www/certbot" certbot/certbot certonly --webroot --webroot-path=/var/www/certbot -d stingily5411.duckdns.org --email my_email@proton.me --agree-tos --no-eff-email

 - Next up to set port forwarding from ports 80 and 443 to the server.